 Both coleorhiza and Coleoptile are types of sheaths emerging from monocot seeds, occurring in the seed before the seed germinates.
 Coleoptile is different from coleorhiza.
-Coleorhiza is a sheath-like structure connecting the coleoptile to the primary root, defending the radicle in monocots while coleoptile is a pointed protective sheath covering the emerging shoot in monocots.
+Coleorhiza is a sheath-like structure connecting the coleoptile to the primary root, defending the radicle in monocots while the coleoptile is a pointed protective sheath covering the emerging shoot in monocots.
 While coleorhiza stays within the soil, coleoptile emerges out of the soil.

 Coleoptile

-- Protective sheath of monocot seeds surrounds the tip of the shoot.
+• The protective sheath of monocot seeds surrounds the tip of the shoot.

-- Up to a point, it grows up with the plumule.
+• Up to a point, it grows up with the plumule.
 Flag leaves present within seep the top of the coleoptile and continue growing

-- It has two vascular bundles on each side
+• It has two vascular bundles on each side

 Coleorhiza

-- Found in monocot seeds, it is a sheath like structure
+• Found in monocot seeds, it is a sheath-like structure

-- Typically envelops the radicle, connecting the coleoptile to the primary root
+• Typically envelops the radicle, connecting the coleoptile to the primary root

 Top Differences in NEET Biology: